[Roster Analysis]: NBA Depth Charts 2025-2026

 Jalen Suggs Desmond Bane Franz Wagner Paolo Banchero Wendell Carter

-Tyus Jones Anthony Black Tristan Da Silva Jonathan Isaac Goga Bitadze
+Jase Richardson Anthony Black Tristan Da Silva Jonathan Isaac Goga Bitadze

-Jase Richardson Jett Howard Noah Penda
+Jett Howard Noah Penda Mo Wagner

 Philadelphia 76ers